351: Creative Writing: Prose

 Your participation grade will be the average of these

-I will ask you to complete a writing prompt; other times you will have
+I will ask you to hand in a draft of your story; other times you will

 to prepare work for a writing